 Alternatively, you can run both versions side-by-side.
 See here for how to do that on different operating systems.

 On the server side, everything is both back- and forward-compatible.
 Server owners can update if they want, but it's not necessary, people can use any version they wish to host sessions.
+Upgrading is required to make use of fast reconnects though.

 Changes in this Release